-Registration is open from June 28 - July 25 for the Association for Women in Sports Media’s 2021 virtual conference – set for July 29 - Aug.
+Registration is closed for the Association for Women in Sports Media’s 2021 virtual conference – set for July 29 - Aug.
 1.

 The Association for Women in Sports Media is pleased to announce its 2021 convention will include a virtual career fair.
 Registration will open on June 28.